The DRHS is now offering low-cost spay and neuter clinics approximately every 4-6 weeks. Find out more information and sign up today!

 The DRHS is proud to offer our “Vets Need Pets” program in partnership with the local Veteran’s Freedom Center.
 The program offers veterans $50 off a cat or dog adoption with their military ID.

 The DRHS continually strives to find new and innovative ways to keep pets with their families.
 Financial difficulties due to job loss or a change in family status are among the top reasons why owners surrender pets to the DRHS.
-We've partnered with the Dubuque Food Pantry to help support those in the community who need it most.
+We provide food and supplies to struggling pet owners.

 Hadley's Dog Park